 Despite being a keen walker and rarely struggling for breath even on brisk hikes, I found cycling very hard work.
 Even the gradual incline was tough, and the air was languid as the afternoon sun began to set.
 We eventually reached a small roundabout and realised that Eilot was at the top of the hill forking sharply off to the left.
 We gave up and walked the bikes upwards, not liking our chances.

 Different perspectives of Israel: Eilat vs. Eilot

-Eilot is a strange place.
+Eilot is a strange place, and there’s only limited information about it online.
+All we could really find out about Eilot beforehand was that it’s a kibbutz and is home to fewer than 400 people (though we barely saw a soul when we visited).
 As we approached, on our left sat the sprawling U Sunrise Club resort, but other than that the village was almost desolate.
 What we’d briefly seen on Google Maps was different to what we encountered when we arrived – there wasn’t a single sign of life.

 We winced as we hauled the bikes over the multiple speed bumps on the winding roads, cursing the quality of the suspension and becoming slightly fearful that the well-worn bikes wouldn’t make it back to Eilat in one piece.

 We rode to the outskirts of the silent village until we were met with the option to either head back or carry on up a disused, dusty track covered with sharp grey rocks and stones protruding upwards at awkward angles.
 Whilst the roads in Eilat aren’t the most pristine in the world, the general feeling there is that things are being improved or worked on.
 Not so in Eilot.
 Chris sat down to rest as we agreed that the bikes wouldn’t manage – and in any case the burn in our thigh muscles told us we couldn’t face another incline.